donecollectively/stellar-contracts-site/src/pages/docs/product/coco.md

 All the tokens minted by a Community Coin instance will share the same token-policy ("minting policy hash"), and can be registered on the Cardano token registry.

+### Enables decentralized authority

+The authority to mint tokens within your community can be held by a configurable number of trustees, each with particular credentials.
+This mechanism can be the focus of further development, but supports essential decentralization as-is.

 ### Types of Tokens it can Mint

 The Community Coin policy doesn't force any limits on the kinds of tokens it will mint.